Earlier Drafts Are Not Final Authority

 na jāyate mriyate vā kadācin nāyaṁ bhūtvā bhavitā vā na bhūyaḥ

-“He is never born, nor does he ever die.
+“For the soul there is never birth nor death.
 Nor, having once been, does he ever cease to be.”
 (Bhagavad-gītā 2.20)

 In his posthumously edited edition of Śrīla Prabhupāda’s Bhagavad-gītā As It Is, Jayadvaita Swami altered the translation of this verse, claiming that Śrīla Prabhupāda’s original wording — “Nor, having once been, does he ever cease to be” — wrongly suggests that the soul was created.
 He presented this change as a clarification meant to align more closely with Vaiṣṇava philosophy.
 Yet when the verse is examined carefully, both linguistically and philosophically, that justification collapses entirely.